-The "Serial Always" option is automatically set for this mode so that key data will also be sent out the serial port during the discharge half of the cycle.
+The "Serial Always" option is automatically set for this Run Mode so that key data will also be sent out the serial port during the discharge half of the cycle.
 This will enable monitoring and graphing the discharge curve, when connected to a data logger computer/program.
-The Option bit for 1-minute/5-seconds serial reporting should be set on, to 5-seconds, for the best detail when monitoring the discharge using the Labview program.
+The Option bit for 1-minute/ 5-seconds serial reporting should be set on, to 5-seconds, for the best detail when monitoring the discharge using the Labview program.

-A separate discharge time variable "DisChgT" is used by the program to count up and indicate the minutes of time spent discharging.
-From 1 to 3 discharge/charge cycles can be selected by editing the User parameter C_DcyclesMax.
+A separate discharge time variable "DisChgT "is used by the program to count up and indicate the minutes of time spent discharging.
+From 1 to 3 discharge/charge cycles can be selected by editing the

+User parameter C_DcyclesMax.
 At the end of this programmed number of discharge/charge cycles, the Grid Charger will stop once it has completed the final re-charge.
-The data from all of the cycles was stored in non-volatile memory (Bank 0 or Bank1, depending on the Options choice) and is available to view on the top line of the LCD.
+The data from all of the cycles was stored in non-volatile memory (Bank 0 or Bank1, depending on the Options2 Bit 2 choice) and is available to view on the top line of the LCD.
 An Option in SetUp is provided to choose between doing a pre-charge before starting the first cycle, or skipping the pre-charge and going straight into the start of discharge.

-After pressing START with RunMode 6 selected, the display shows the RunMode description on the top line: Discharge Cycles and then the display shows: Starting Dischrg
+After pressing START with RunMode 6 selected, the display prompts the user to enable the Voltage Match function, if desired: